— JOHN LENNONAl Fingers is a DJ, producer and cultural historian based in London.

 The striking cover art is by Novol, who took inspiration from two early Greensleeves LP covers illustrated by the artist/engineer/producer, Paul “Groucho” Smykle: Weakheart Fadeaway by Ranking Joe (1978) and Goldmine Dub by The Revolutionaries (1979).

 The second Greensleeves LP, Weakheart Fadeaway by Ranking Joe (1978).
 Illustration: Paul “Groucho” Smykle.

 The fourth Greensleeves LP, Goldmine Dub by the Revolutionaries (1979).
 Illustration: Paul “Groucho” Smykle.

-Limited edition seven-inch release, featuring original Greensleeves label artwork and Uxbridge Road address.
+Limited edition seven-inch released for the project, featuring original Greensleeves label artwork and Uxbridge Road address.

 - – -